-Most Aucklanders live on urban residential streets, and these communities have highlighted we make our streets safer places for walking and cycling, for children, the elderly and the differently abled.
+Most Aucklanders live on urban residential streets.
+These communities have highlighted the need to make our streets safer places for walking and cycling, for children, the elderly and the differently abled.

-Vehicles speeding through residential streets, is a common concern for Aucklanders and each year Auckland Transport (AT) receives around a 1,000 requests from the public for speed calming to be installed on their street.
+Vehicles speeding through residential streets are a common concern for Aucklanders.
+Each year, we receive around 1,000 requests from the public for speed calming to be installed on their street.

 As part of our commitment to make Auckland’s roads safer, we have adopted an area-based approach instead of treating individual streets.
-This is considered more effective in achieving survivable speeds and help drivers choose a safe and appropriate speed as they drive through residential areas.
+This is considered more effective in achieving survivable speeds and helping drivers choose a safe and appropriate speed as they drive through residential areas.

 This area-based approach has been adopted because:

-- It is often observed that when speed calming is undertaken on one street, speeding drivers use parallel residential streets, thus simply transferring the issue to another part of the network.
+- It is often observed that when speed calming is undertaken on one street, speeding drivers use parallel residential streets and simply transfer the issue to another part of the network.
 An area-based approach prevents this from occurring.